roopa-ramanujam/ESP32-web-api-example/README.md

 [Advanced - Using API keys](README.md#advanced-using-api-keys)

 # Introduction #
 In this tutorial, we’re going to connect our ESP32s to WiFi, receive data about Jacobs Hall from a weather API endpoint, and display the temperature and wind speed through a simple ambient display.
-We will be connecting to WiFi through the Berkeley-IoT network, which is recommended for IoT (Internet of Things) devices like microcontrollers.
+We will be connecting to WiFi through the Berkeley-IoT network, which is recommended for IoT (Internet of Things) devices like microcontrollers when you're on campus.
+When you're at home, you can use your home WiFi network.

 Ingredients:
 - ESP32